-If there are faxes in the machine's memory, you need to print them or save them before you unplug the machine from the AC power outlet.
+If there are faxes in the machine's memory, you need to print them or save them before you unplug the machine from the AC power outlet for more than 24 hours.

 There are high voltage electrodes inside the machine.
-Before you clean the inside of the machine, make sure you have unplugged the telephone line cord first and then the power cord from the AC power outlet.
+Before you clean the inside of the machine, make sure you have unplugged the telephone line cord first and then the power cord from the electrical socket.
 Doing this will prevent an electrical shock.